Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Group layers/README.md

 1. Create an `AGSGroupLayer` object.
 2. Add a child layer to the group layer's layers collection.
-3. Set the group layer's `GroupVisibilityMode` to change its behavior:
+3. Set the group layer's `groupVisibilityMode` to change its behavior:
-    * `AGSGroupVisibilityMode.INDEPENDENT` allows each sublayer to change its visibility independently.
+    * `groupVisibilityMode.INDEPENDENT` allows each sublayer to change its visibility independently.
-    * `AGSGroupVisibilityMode.EXCLUSIVE` allows only one sublayer to be visible at a time.
+    * `groupVisibilityMode.EXCLUSIVE` allows only one sublayer to be visible at a time.
-    * `AGSGroupVisibilityMode.INHERITED` treats the group layer as if it is one merged layer.
+    * `groupVisibilityMode.INHERITED` treats the group layer as if it is one merged layer.
 4. To toggle the visibility of the group, simply change the group layer's `isVisible` property.

 ## Relevant API